-Most Nashville pluggers primarily pitch country, Christian and bluegrass music .
-Songwriters who aren’t getting songs placed with music publishers or want more feedback than they get from publishers tend to utilize their services.
+Most Nashville pluggers primarily pitch country, Americana, Christian and bluegrass music.
+Songwriters who are not having success placing their songs with music publishers or who want more feedback than they receive from publishers tend to utilize their services.

-But most traditional pluggers’ clients strike out and pay a lot of money for zero results.
+But beware, most traditional pluggers’ clients strike out and pay a lot of money for zero results.

-For many songwriters, a better alternative is the subscription service Song Rocket.
+For many songwriters, a better alternative is a subscription service such as Song Rocket.
 Based in the Nashville area, for a small monthly fee they provide a much broader range of plugging and song marketing services than traditional pluggers.
 No one strikes out.
 Everyone sees forward movement of their song catalog on a regular basis.

 The Song Rocket service includes a traditional major-label-focused plugger who will work your catalog the same way a music publisher would but also submits for what they dub “secondary markets” songs needed for a local commercial or perhaps for a sound library- the list of secondary markets on their site is long.